icculus/al_osx/README.md

 line with the 1.0 specification at this time.
 Bug reports and patches to make the implementation more robust are welcome.

-Please see the file COPYING for licensing information, TODO for things still to be done, and INSTALL for basic installation instructions.
+Please see the file LICENSE.txt for licensing information, TODO.txt for things still to be done, and INSTALL.txt for basic installation instructions.

-Bug reports can go to my personal email address for now.
-If this software proves to be wildly popular, I'll set up a mailing list for it.
-There are mailing lists details for general OpenAL development questions unrelated to a specific implementation at www.openal.org.

 --ryan. (icculus@icculus.org)